Why participate? Why host? Why partner? Why donate?

 - Run larger contests.
 Too often we are forced to turn away registrants because there is simply not enough room in a middle school cafeteria to seat everyone.
 If we could rent larger venues, we could accommodate more students.

 - Give out more awards.
-Most of our sites give trophies to the winners in each grade level.
-With a larger budget we could offer more substantial awards and possibly even scholarships to winners at our state or national championships.
+Most of our sites give prizes to the winners in each grade level.
+With a larger budget we could offer more substantial awards and possibly even scholarships to more winners at our State or National Championships.

 - Keep prices low.
-Recently, after many years, we reluctantly raised registration fees from $10 to $12 per person.
-We never want students to be priced out of a chance to learn and we hope to avoid further rate increases.
+From time to time we have been forced to raise registration fees to keep up with inflation and our costs.
+We never want students to be priced out of a chance to learn and we hope to minimize further rate increases.
 With enough funding, it may even be possible to offer students free registration to certain contests.

 - Raise the profile of our contests and our students.
 With an increased budget to promote community outreach, we could devote additional staff resources to developing marketing and publicity materials.
 Our goal is to raise the level of public consciousness about math contests so that not only do our outstanding students get more recognition, but also more people recognize the value of succeeding at mathematics.